Enigmaticpravin/Auto-Web-Scraper/README.md

 ### Open in Android Studio
 - Open Android Studio.
 - Click on "Open an Existing Android Studio Project."
-- Navigate to the directory where you cloned the repository and select the 'website-details-fetcher' folder.
+- Navigate to the directory where you cloned the repository and select the 'Auto-Web-Scraper' folder.
 - Android Studio will sync the project, and you can then build and run it on your emulator or device.
 #### Usage
 - Launch the app on your emulator or device.